Amsterdam/keycloak-automation/README.md

 ## Introduction
 This repository provides some tooling to automate various tasks for Keycloak.
 Still in alpha state.
 Currently there is support for:
 - exporting users and the groups they belong to
 - processing an input file with users and the groups they should belong to and configure a Keycloak realm accordingly

+**Note**: the only thing the script does is add (or remove) existing users to (or from) existing groups.
+It does not create any users or groups.

 ## Usage
 ```python